trussworks/Engineering-Playbook/infrasec/aws/sns-guardduty-alert-integrations.md

 ## PagerDuty Slack Integration

 You may also want PagerDuty to integrate with Slack, in order to create alerts from PagerDuty incidents on Slack and allow users to Acknowledge and Resolve incidents from Slack itself.
 To do that, you will have to create a `pagerduty_extension` resource, which includes a configuration template (known as an `extension_schema`) designating the channels where you want alerts to fire and which service they are coming from (in this example, which team).
 More information about the [Slack extension here](https://support.pagerduty.com/docs/slack-integration-guide).
+You will most likely only create one extension per service, so we recommend putting them wherever the service is created.

 ### Extension